Should the Timing of Inspections be Predictable?: Optimal timing of perfect inspections

 \end{thm}

-If the agent's primary task is maintenance---think of a worker guarding a nuclear plant or a bank managing its risk in order to avoid default---then it is optimal to conduct inspections at random times.
+If the agent's primary task is maintenance---think of a worker following safety protocols to prevent an accident---then it is optimal to conduct inspections at random times.
+If the agent plans to shirk, then the project has a higher hazard rate, so its survival probability is \emph{more} convex as a function of time.
+As a result, conducting the next inspection at a random time is the most cost-effective way to deter shirking.

+Consistent with \cref{res:delaying_perfect}, safety inspections are generally conducted randomly.
+In fact, the US Occupational Safety and Health Act (OSHA) explicitly prohibits advance notice of workplace inspections, outside of certain special circumstances \defcitealias{CFR1903}{OSHA, 1971}\citepalias[]{CFR1903}.\footnote{For example, advance notice is allowed if workplaces must make special preparations for an inspection. \cite{johnson2023improving} suggest an improved targeting approach for OSHA inspections.
+They acknowledge, however, that such targeting would make inspections more predictable, potentially reducing their general deterrence effect \citep[p.\ 33]{johnson2023improving}.} A similar logic applies to politics since elected representatives understand that shirking (e.g., engaging in corruption) tends to shorten their time in office, by increasing their chances of being ousted.
+Brazil has a federal anti-corruption initiative that randomly audits the finances of municipal governments.
+Municipalities are selected for audit by public lotteries \citep{AvisEtal2018}.\footnote{The details of the randomization resemble our solution with the imperfect inspection technology, as we discuss in \cref{sec:imperfect_inspections}.}

-First, consider only the deviation in which the agent shirks until the next inspection. \cref{fig:delaying_perfect} plots the same functions as \cref{fig:speeding_up_perfect}, before and after the change of variables, in an example with $\l_B > \l_G$.\footnote{In this example, $\l_G + r = 1$; $\l_B + r = 2$; $U_1 = 5/4$; and $U_0 = 2$.} As a function of the inspection time, the agent's loss from the inspection if he shirks is \emph{more convex} than the principal's inspection cost.
-After the change of variables, the agent's loss from an inspection is a convex function of the principal's cost of conducting the inspection.
-Therefore, in this relaxed problem, the principal would like to spread out the distribution as much as possible by inspecting either very soon or else very far into the future.
+To build intuition for \cref{res:delaying_perfect}, first consider the same relaxed problem \eqref{eq:perfect_delaying_problem} as in the innovation regime.
+This problem requires only that it is unprofitable for the agent to shirk immediately and continue shirking until the next inspection.
+As before, we can change variables to get \eqref{eq:perfect_delaying_problem_cov}. \cref{fig:delaying_perfect} plots the same functions as \cref{fig:speeding_up_perfect}, before and after the change of variables, in an example with $\l_B > \l_G$.
+As a function of the inspection time, the agent's loss from the inspection under the always-shirk deviation is \emph{more convex} than the principal's on-path inspection cost.
+In the right panel, we express this loss as a convex function of the principal's on-path inspection cost $x = e^{-(\l_G + r)t}$.
+In the relaxed problem, the principal would like to spread out the distribution of time until the next inspection by inspecting either very early or very late.
 But such a policy is infeasible in the original problem.
-If the agent is not inspected early on, then he can infer that there will be no inspection anytime soon.
-Instead of working continuously, the agent would strictly prefer to work briefly and then, once the risk of an inspection had passed, shirk forever after.
+If the agent is not inspected early on, then he can infer that he will not be inspected for a very long time.
+Instead of working continuously, the agent can profitably deviate by working briefly and then, if he is not inspected, shirking thereafter.
+Deviations of this work-before-shirk form will indeed bind.